ankurdubey521/EIF2/week2/contracts/module6/README.md

 ## Executing a transaction

 The contract exposes a public function `executeTransaction(transaction, v[], r[], s[], memberAddresses[])` which verifies all the signatures `v,r,s` against the `memberAddresses` array, and then executes the transaction.
-Members are expected to coordinate online to create and sign the transactions.
+Members are expected to coordinate offline to create and sign the transactions.